mfp20/grblHAL_core/README.md

 The `protocol_main_loop()` receives motion commands and handle them to `execute_gcode()` (gcodes).
 So we introduce a new method `st_push_segment()` able to push segments in the segments buffer instead of handling them to the gcode parser.
-Segments pushed via this new method are considered to be ready for direct execution without further manipulation.
+Segments pushed via this new method must be ready for direct execution without further manipulation.
 [TODO]

 ### 3.2.
 Changes to stepper.c (workflow step 6 and 7)